-There are more and more local makers on there, search by location and you’ll certainly find unique gifts, made by creative people just around the corner from you.
+There are more and more local makers on Etsy, search by location and you’ll certainly find unique gifts, made by creative people just around the corner from you.
 They have great Christmas gift guides, too, which’ll help you along your hunt for prezzies.

 “Do one thing well” is Hiut Denim’s ethos.
 And they do denim very, very well.
 Completely focused on creating jeans in a sustainable fashion plus getting their town to make jeans again, these guys and gals have our vote.
 Find the perfect pair for the denim aficionado in your tribe - there’s always one of them.